 Anna Badyina a human geographer with research interests in contemporary questions concerning housing and sustainable urban development, solidarity practices and politics, and knowledge generation from innovative practical solutions.
 She has explored the political economic dynamics and struggles that shape today’s cities and living environments, focusing in particular on gentrification and socio-spatial polarisation, informal settlements, policy discourses and representations of urban reality, privatisation of the commons and the practice and politics of the right-to-the city.
 She has considered how the living practices of daily activities and situated knowledge can foster solidarity, creativity and social transformations.
-My research is interdisciplinary and builds on perspectives in political economy, urban and social geography, housing and cultural studies, as well as phenomenological studies.
+Her research is interdisciplinary and builds on perspectives in political economy, urban and social geography, housing and cultural studies, as well as phenomenological studies.

 Her work has had a direct impact on policy developments and practices, involving such fields as sustainable housing, spatial and urban planning, land policy and management, environmental sustainability of settlements, and voluntary and community activism.

 This has largely been done through her consultancy and research missions with UN organisations, including United Nations Economic Commission for Europe (UNECE), UN-Habitat, and UNDP.
 Most recently, this has included her participation in the co-production and promotion of the New Urban Agenda, which is the key international policy document to guide governments and other stakeholders across the globe in their work on sustainable housing and urban development for the next couple of decades.